matematiflo/matematiflo.github.io/FormalMath/Waseda2023.md

 ## Multiples of `4` are divisible by `2`

-For the proof of a proposition, such as `∀ n : ℕ, ∃ k : ℕ, 4 * n = 2 * k`, one works backwards, reducing the goal to an already proved statement.
+To formalise a proof, one works backwards, reducing the *goal* to a known statement.

 ```haskell
 def MyFirstProof : ∀ n : ℕ, ∃ k : ℕ, 4 * n = 2 * k := by